w4bo/AA2425-unibo-mldm/slides/_cs-brownspot.md

 > and to learn relationships between *environmental features* and **Level of Damage** (the target of the analysis).

 - What features would you collect?
-- How do we translate this problem into metric?
+- How do we translate this problem into a *quantitative metric*?

 # Determine the Data Mining Goal

+> Ideally, the goal is to build a dataset such as the following
+>
 > | *Field*  | *AVG.
 Temperature* | *Presence of Water Source* | ... | **Level of Damage** |
 > |----------|--------------------|----------------------------|-----|---------------------|
 > | Field\#1 | 14                 | Close distance             | ... | High                |